-If you want to know where to stay in Leuven then you’ve come to the right place.
+Where to stay in Leuven, Belgium?
 This post will give you a sneak peak at some of the best areas and places to stay in this quaint Belgian town

 For those traveling to Belgium and willing to discover more than just Brussels, Ghent or Bruges, Leuven can be a great option.
 Let’s analyze the best places to stay in Leuven, with a cost of travel analysis of this quaint Belgian urban area.